Marathi literature: British Period

 The colonial authorities also worked on standardizing Marathi under the leadership of Molesworth.
 They used Brahmins of Pune for this task and adopted the Sanskrit dominated dialect spoken by this caste in the city as the standard dialect for Marathi.

 The Christian missionaries introduced the Western forms to the Marathi literature.

 Marathi at this time was efficiently aided by Marathi Drama.
 Here, there also was a different genre called 'Sangit Natya' or Musicals.
 The first play was V.A.
 Bhave's Sita Swayamvar in 1843.
 Later Kirloskar (1843–85) and G.B.
 Deval (1854-1916) brought a romantic aroma and social content.
 But Krishnaji Prabhakar Khadilkar (1872-1948) with his banned play Kichaka-Vadh (1910) set the trend of political playwriting.
-These were followed by stalwarts like Ram Ganesh Gadkari and Prahlad Keshav Atre.
+These were followed by stalwarts like Ram Ganesh Gadkari, Prahlad Keshav Atre.
+The plays based on historical events linked with Maratha Empire begin with Bashir Momin Kavathekar's popular drama's 'Bhangale Swapna Maharashtra' & 'Vedat Marathe Veer Daudale Saat' which hit the theater in 1970s and then came epic 'Janata Raja' from Babasaheb Purandare in 1980s.

 The modern poets like Keshavsuta, Balakavi, Govindagraj, and the poets of Ravi Kiran Mandal (such as Madhav Julian) wrote poetry which was influenced by the Romantic and Victorian English poetry.
 It was largely sentimental and lyrical.
 Prahlad Keshav Atre, the renowned satirist and a politician wrote a parody of this sort of poetry in his collection Jhenduchi Phule.

 Sane Guruji (1899–1950) contributed to the children's literature in Marathi.
 His major works are Shyamchi Aai, AstikandGode Shevata.
 He translated and simplified many Western Classics and published them in a book of stories titled Gode Goshti (Sweet Stories).